On hyperbolic rational maps with finitely connected Fatou sets: Tree mapping schemes

-By deleting the additional vertices (and their associated edges if the vertices are ends) and inductively filling those primitive components that neither contains critical points nor branch points in $\Omega$ using the extension guaranteed by condition iii), any hyperbolic post-critically finite tree mapping scheme $(F, \mathbf{f})$ can be reduced to a unique irreducible one.
+By construction, $\mathcal{V}_0$ is forward invariant.
+By deleting the additional vertices (and their associated edges if the vertices are ends) and inductively using the extension to fill in those primitive components of $\Omega$ that neither contain critical points nor branch points, any post-critically finite hyperbolic tree mapping scheme $(F, R)$ can be reduced to a unique irreducible one.